Home Mr Old Man Do Bills of Lading Need to Be Numbered 1/3, 2/3, 3/3 and Show Total Weight?

 0

-In practice, banks sometimes raise discrepancies on bills of lading based on expectations that are not actually required under UCP 600 or ISBP 821.
+In documentary credit practice, banks sometimes raise discrepancies based on expectations that are not expressly required under UCP 600 or ISBP 821.
 Two common issues are the numbering of original bills of lading and the indication of total weight.

 Question